top of page

 Decorative wood frames on the other hand, which are often the choice for realistic paintings, often only have a rabbet depth of 1/4 to 3/4 of an inch.
 If you think you might want to use a decorative frame, then you may want to use a panel or hardboard instead of canvas.

-Note: this page contains affiliate links.
+Also, please note that this page contains affiliate links.
 If you decide to make a purchase through one of these links, I will make a small commission.
 There is no additional cost to you and your purchase supports the creation of more articles and videos.

 bottom of page